How to Start an LLC in New Jersey: Step-by-Step

 You can choose to reserve your LLC name for up to 120 days.
 This can give you time to tackle other New Jersey LLC formation needs without worrying about someone taking your desired name.

 To do so, file an Application For Reservation of Name.
-The state fee is $50.
+The state fee is $50 for 120 days.

 Trade Name (optional)